ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>A9.
 Connect Power</u>**

-Using the wires from the harness you just plugged in, connect the **VCC (red)** wire to the **VCC power rail** on your main board that you built where the XIAO 2040 Board is mounted.
+Using the wires from the harness you just plugged in, connect the **VCC (red)** wire to the common**VCC power rail** on your main board that you built where the XIAO 2040 Board is mounted.

-Now, connect the **GND (black)** wire from the harness to the **GND rail** on your main board that you built where the XIAO 2040 Board is mounted.
+Now, connect the **GND (black)** wire from the harness to the common **GND rail** on your main board that you built where the XIAO 2040 Board is mounted.

-This 2-wire connection will be powering the MCP23017 board and will also provide pass-through power for the OLED display.
+This 2-wire connection will provide power to the MCP23017 board and will also provide pass-through power for the OLED display.

 ---

-### **MCP23017 Data Connections**
+### ***MCP23017 Data Connections***

 **Note:** Pins A7 and B7 will *not* be used for this project.